 Choosing an OS for Functional Safety: Buy Certified or Qualify Your Own?

 Choosing your operating system is a certification-critical decision that locks in architecture, evidence, cost, and schedule risk.
-Use this guide to decide between a pre-certified RTOS and qualifying your own, with practical options and what each means for your safety case.
+This guide helps you decide between a pre-certified RTOS and qualifying your own — with practical options and what each means for your safety case under IEC 61508 and ISO 26262.

 OS / Platform Certifications / Status Max SIL/ASIL Typical Domains & Notes